RosalindHook/group-7-cfg/group-7-api/README2.md

 ---
 ## App File <a name="App"></a>
-The **App.py file** handles the core functionality and interaction with the database.
+The **App.py file** serves as the core of the Code Queens' Bookshop API.

+It is responsible for handling the fundamental functionality of the application and acts as the interface between the user and the database.

 ### API Endpoints <a name="api"></a>